-We all need a little kick sometimes.
-Whether you’re gearing up for an interview, call, client pitch, or just a Monday morning, these videos will put you at the top of your game.
+Whether gearing up for an interview, call, client pitch, or just a Monday morning, we all need a little kick sometimes.

 This video is full of interesting tidbits about the nonverbal cues you're giving every minute, every day.
 Her advice on "power posing" is invaluable when it comes to sales meetings.
 Remember: Your prospects are not only evaluating your pitch, but your confidence and how you carry yourself.